YubaC/Gobang/README.md

 Game is in progress.
 This is open to ANYONE to play the next move.
-That's the point. wave It's your turn!
+That's the point.
+Wave it's your turn!
 Just click the chessboard to play with us!

 **Next step:**
 <!-- Next-piece -->